-In Table 5, we also detail the estimated conditional effects for the variables on the intensity of patent generation.
+Table 6 shows the estimated conditional effects for the variables on the intensity of patent generation.
 Here, our dependent variable is the number of patents according to the number of employees.
 We aim to capture the existence of economies of scale in the capacity to generate patents.
 These new estimations may be important in revealing the influence of team-based gender diversity on the productivity of each researcher to develop patents.
-As shown in Table 4, the estimation for all patent types and for each classification has also been given.

-With respect to our key variable, the estimated conditional coefficient of gender diversity presents a dual effect, and which depends on patent type.
-On the one hand, the coefficient shows a statistically significant negative impact in terms of the generation of the OEPM patents per researcher.
-On the other hand, the estimated coefficient becomes positive in the generation of more complex patents per researcher, although this is only significant for EPO patents (Column (3)).
-These results confirm the abovementioned dual effect.
-This result may suggest that gender composition in R&D teams exerts a different impact in accordance with patent type.
-A more gender-diverse composition of an R&D team will foster the generation and productivity of patents with a broader coverage, while a more gender-diverse composition of an R&D team does not increase a firm's capacity to generate patents registered in the Spanish patent office.
+With respect to our variable of interest, the estimated conditional coefficient of gender diversity presents a negative effect, and which depends on patent type.
+On the one hand, the coefficient shows a statistically significant negative impact in terms of the generation of the OEPM and EPO patents per researcher.
+On the other hand, the estimated coefficient does not show a statistically significant impact on the generation of more complex patents per researcher (Column (4) and (5)).
+This result may suggest that gender composition in R&D teams may not have such a positive impact in the generation of patents.
+In fact, a more gender-diverse composition of an R&D team will decrease a firm's capacity of a researcher to generate more patents registered in the Spanish patent office and the European Patent Office.